Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-This morning, bike to the nearby former bell foundry and museum, Mabilon, which produced bells until 2002.
-Later, cycle along the banks of the Saar River to Konz, at the confluence of the Mosel and Saar rivers.
-Then, follow the Mosel River, to rejoin the barge for a cruising lunch to Nittel.
-This afternoon, you can opt to resume cycling with our longer option or to continue cruising into Remich, Luxembourg.
+This morning, cycle to the nearby former bell foundry and museum, Mabilon, which produced bells until 2002.
+Next, ride along the banks of the Saar River to Konz, where the Mosel and Saar meet.
+Then follow the Mosel to rejoin the barge for a cruising lunch to Nittel.
+This afternoon, opt to resume cycling with our longer route or continue cruising into Remich, Luxembourg.

-Our longer option follows the renowned Route du Vin, famous for its vineyards and outstanding wines, including Riesling and Cremant.
-Approaching Remich, take a short detour to Nennig and admire Europe’s largest Roman mosaic north of the Alps; remarkably, 90% of it is original and perfectly restored.
+Our longer route follows the renowned Route du Vin, celebrated for its vineyards and outstanding wines—including Riesling and Crémant.
+Approaching Remich, take a short detour to Nennig to admire Europe’s largest Roman mosaic north of the Alps—remarkably, 90% of it is original and perfectly restored.
 Dinner tonight is on the barge, moored on the opposite side of Remich.

 Today's Ride Choices